Chapter Two: Merciless Encounter

 "Heh, well, ehm—yes.
 Even he can drop his guard sometimes.
 He is only human, after all."
 He smirked, "Don't worry.
 As long as you can keep him out of trouble, he will heal just fine."

 "I'm going to toss these in the wash.
 Hurry back and join me for dinner, okay?"
 When they parted ways, she took the towels and Cabil's top into the washer and started a cycle.
 In her brother's room, she rummaged through his dresser and pulled out a fresh set of clothes for her guest—a long-sleeved black V neck shirt and grey fleece pants.
-As the long legs dangled on her arm, a set of buds dropped to the floor.
-She scoffed, another one of his secret hiding places revealed.
+As the long legs dangled over her arm, a set of buds dropped to the floor.
+She scoffed, another one of his secret hiding places exposed.
 Syreene tossed them out of the window before making her way down the hall.
 Slipping through the door ajar, she tip toed on the wooden maple floor and into the depth of her bedroom, leaving the folded clothes on the bed.
 Before she turned to exit, her little elf ears picked up the soft steps of Narus preparing to step into the shower.
 He mustn't have gotten in yet, given the absence of running water.
-Then suddenly, butterflies seized her tightening stomach, the sound of the doorknob clicking to an audible unraveling.
+Then suddenly, butterflies.
+Her stomach turned to the sound of the doorknob clicking.
 Her face sunk, eyes engaged with both shame and excitement.
-As she stood there utterly frozen in her childish tip-toeing gesture, the topless priest walked out of her bathroom draped with a mere towel over his waist.
+As she stood there utterly frozen in her childish tip-toeing gesture, the topless priest walked out of her bathroom draped with a mere towel around his waist.

 'Holy crab cakes, he's…'

-Mesmerized—so much so that she illuminated his 'godly' wet presence as the steamy heat bathed his majestic lean muscular physique.
-With that, he provoked her loud cry, and immediately pardoned herself for such a silly act while she recomposed herself.
-He jerked as well, startled by her comical girly scream.
+Mesmerized—so much so that she illuminated his 'godly' wet presence as the steamy heat bathed his lean muscular physique.
+With that, he provoked her squeaky cry, and immediately pardoned herself for such a silly act while she tried to recompose herself.
+He too jumped, startled by her comical girly scream.
 "Oh!
 Oh, mmmyyy...
 I mean!"
-She swiftly veered her person, giving him her back politely.
+She sharply veered her person, giving him her back politely.

 "Sorry, you must pardon me.
 I didn't know you were in here!"